-Security operatives are creation of the state to checkmate personal and group excesses of members of the society.
-This is because it is only in the atmosphere of peace and tranquility that social life can be ordered and development of the society achieved.
-However, the provision of security is a herculean task, as it requires the synergy of members of the society with security operatives for this social virtue to be enjoyed.
-More critical to the provision and enjoyment of security in society is the cooperation of security agencies who are saddled with security provision in different domains, since security is ubiquitous.
+Security operatives are a creation by the state to checkmate personal and group excesses among members of the society.
+This is so because only in the atmosphere of peace and tranquility can social life be ordered and development of the society achieved.
+However, the provision of security is a herculean task, as it requires the synergy of members of the society along with security operatives, for this social virtue to be enjoyed.
+More critical to the provision and enjoyment of security in the society is the cooperation of security agencies saddled with security duties at different domains, since security is ubiquitous.

 Today, the civil society in Nigeria is economical with vital information needed by the police to control crimes in Nigeria.
 In fact, it has been stressed that most Nigerians lack confidence in the police and other law enforcement agencies and thus prefer private security outfits or vigilante groups to public security operatives.
-Similarly, the prolonged case of insurgencies and incessant insecurities issues seem to have taken a toll on the people.
-There is the need to find out the strategic implication of Inter-Agency collaboration on National Security in Nigeria.
+Similarly, the prolonged case of insurgencies and incessant insecurities seem to have taken a toll on the people.
+There is the need to find the strategic implication of Inter-Agency collaboration on National Security in Nigeria.